 To ensure that users are able to sign in, you'll need to configure your firewall and proxy servers to enable connections to the web service endpoints on the Adobe website.

-Serial Number licensing is a historical method of licensing that is not tied to an individual user but to a particular computer.
+A historical method of licensing that is not tied to an individual user but to a particular computer.
 This licensing method is suitable for a very small number of customers and, as with named licensing, can be used to create pre-licensed packages that are deployed remotely.
-However, when using serial number licensing, customers do not receive the complete value from their Adobe Cloud subscription.

 If you have an existing CS6 or Creative Cloud ELA/ETLA or VIP deployment, you can consider migrating users to the Named licensing mode.